GMHA has one of the top equestrian facilities in New England, situated in a beautiful, scenic location. Check out what we have to offer:

 Roger Maher Visitors Center: The Visitors Center is located in the front of the historic Upwey Barn.
 The center houses GMHA’s extensive historical archives, including many significant photos, publications, and memorabilia relating to GMHA’s own history and the development of horse sports in the US.
 At this time, the Visitors Center is open for special events and by appointment only.
 Please contact the office if you would like to explore this special place.

 Pavilion: Attached to the Youth Center is our covered pavilion, which serves a variety of purposes.
-It is the base for the vetting in and judging of horses for our competitive trail and endurance events, home of temporary stalls for our large shows, and as been known to house social gatherings and exhibitions.
+It is the base for the vetting in and judging of horses for our competitive trail and endurance events, home of temporary stalls for our large shows, and has been known to house social gatherings and exhibitions.

 Cross-Country Course: GMHA’s extensive course winds through our grounds, through the many crossings of the Kedron Valley Brook, and across our fields, making the most of our 65 acres.
 We are lucky to have the use of Birch Hill Farm’s land for competition.
 We have jumps for Pre-Elementary through Intermediate competitors for both competition and schooling.
 Our course includes a mix of many portable jumps (sturdy jumps able to be moved to allow for variety) and permanent obstacles (water jumps, banks, ditches).
-Learn more about our cross-country upgrade.
+Learn more about our cross-country upgrade via this link.

 Driving Hazards: Our facility is home to the only Combined Driving Event in New England, which takes place in August each year.
 Our driving hazards are mostly temporary, with a few permanent obstacles.
 They are available for schooling following the event each year.